-- Completed COVID-19 Safety Training and Attestation.
-Note: Campus card access will not be activated until the training and attestation are completed.
+- Completed COVID-19 Attestation.
+Note: Campus card access will not be activated until attestation is completed.

-- Wear a face covering over the nose and mouth at all times while in MBL buildings, including campus residence halls (outside of personal rooms), MBL shuttles, and on the campus grounds.
+- Wear a face covering over the nose and mouth at all times while in MBL buildings, including campus residence halls (outside of personal rooms) and MBL shuttles. .

 - People are restricted from congregating in any areas of the residence halls and should adhere to posted signage regarding occupancy capacities in bedrooms, laundry rooms, and elevators.
 Community kitchens have been temporarily closed.

 - No unregistered visitors are allowed in MBL campus buildings or housing units.

 - Place trash/recycling in communal collection locations on each floor (trash bags are provided in rooms).
 Medical syringes must be placed into a protective container for disposal, email the Safety Office at email@example.com if a container is needed.

 - Bag/seal dirty linens/towels/etc. in provided bags for removal/replacement by the MBL EVS staff.

 - Comply with travel guidelines throughout the duration of your stay.

 - Report all maintenance problems to the Housing Office at 508-289-7668 or firstname.lastname@example.org.